 Purchasing too narrow of a brake will mean it will not function properly.
 Too wide of a brake runs the risk of getting caught in the snow while turning.

-Step 3: Proper DIN Range
+Step 3: Pick the Proper Ski Binding DIN Range

 The DIN setting of a binding is determined by a combination of many factors (height, weight, age, aggressiveness level, and ski boot sole length) that sets the spring to the proper release level in the heels and toes.
 For best functionality, you want your DIN setting to be near the middle of the chosen bindings DIN range.
 Just because a binding can be set to a 13 for example, does not mean it should be set there.
 A comparison could be to a speedometer on a car, just because your car can go 160 mph does not mean it is good for the performance of the engine.